js13kGames/back-in-black/readme.md

 Executes immediately if before `now`.
 This can cause infinite recursion if care is not taken to ensure they are not present on the following `render`.

-If multiple are defined, the first defined with the earliest time takes priority.
+If multiple are defined, the last defined with the earliest time takes priority.
 Only one can fire per `render`.

 ##### Mutation callbacks